Chaoses-Ib/ComfyUI_Ib_CustomNodes/README.md

 # ComfyUI_Ib_CustomNodes
-- Load Image From Path
+## Load Image From Path
 ComfyUI's built-in `Load Image` node can only load uploaded images, which produces duplicated files in the input directory and cannot reload the image when the source file is changed. `Load Image From Path` instead loads the image from the source path and does not have such problems.

 One use of this node is to work with Photoshop's [Quick Export](https://helpx.adobe.com/photoshop/using/export-artboards-layers.html#:~:text=in%20Photoshop.-,Quick%20Export%20As,-Use%20the%20Quick) to quickly perform img2img/inpaint on the edited image.
+Update: For working with Photoshop, [comfyui-photoshop](https://github.com/NimaNzrii/comfyui-photoshop) is more convenient and supports waiting for changes.
+See [tutorial at r/comfyui](https://www.reddit.com/r/comfyui/comments/18jygtn/new_ai_news_photoshop_to_comfyui_v1_is_finally/).

 The image path can be in the following format:
 - Absolute path:

   `D:\ComfyUI\output\ComfyUI_00001_-assets\ComfyUI_00001_.png`

 - Relative to the input directory:

-    `ComfyUI_00001_-assets\ComfyUI_00001_.png [output]`
+  `ComfyUI_00001_-assets\ComfyUI_00001_.png [input]`

 - Relative to the output directory:

-    `ComfyUI_00001_-assets\ComfyUI_00001_.png [input]`
+  `ComfyUI_00001_-assets\ComfyUI_00001_.png [output]`

 - Relative to the temp directory:

   `ComfyUI_00001_-assets\ComfyUI_00001_.png [temp]`